iiTONELOC/trashscanner-web-app/README.md

 ## Usage

 **Trash Scan**&#8482;, the _App_ can be accessed at [`https://iitoneloc.github.io/trashscan-app/`](https://iitoneloc.github.io/trashscan-app/) and is a _Progressive Web Application_ or **PWA**.
-This means that the app can be installed to your device via the browser, as a glorified shortcut, without the need for using a device-specific marketplace.
+This means that the app can be installed to your device via the browser, as a glorified shortcut, while retaining the look, feel, and functionality of a traditional application without the need for using a device-specific marketplace.

 > Please note that not all browsers support this functionality, Firefox is a prime example.
 However the application is installable in chrome based browsers like Microsoft Edge, Google Chrome, Brave, etc, as well as Safari.